vswarte/ac6-freecam/README.md

-# ARMORED CORE™ VI FIRES OF RUBICON™ free-camera with extras I guess
+# ARMORED CORE™ VI free-cam :camera:

 This is a mod that allows people to reenable the AC6 developer freecam, disable UI rendering and even slow-down and speed-up the game's time.